AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-04-06-linkup-custom-control-to-ngcontrol-ngmodel.markdown

     }
 {% endhighlight %}

 Let us first focus on the last three functions.
-These are functions we have to implement due to the **ControlValueAccessor** interface and these are the functions we need to use internally to communicate with the outside world.
+These are functions we have to implement from the **ControlValueAccessor** interface and these are the functions we need to use internally to communicate with the outside world.

 The **writeValue** function allows you to update your internal model with incoming values, for example if you use **ngModel** to bind your control to data.

-The **registerOnChange** function provides you with a function you can call when changes happen to notify the outside world that the data model has changed.
+The **registerOnChange** function receives another function which you can call when changes happen so that you can notify the outside world that the data model has changed.
 Note that you call it with the changed data model value.

-The **registerOnTouched** function provides you with a function you can call when you want to set your control to **touched**.
-This is then reflected by **Angular 2** by adding the correct touched state and classes to your control.
+The **registerOnTouched** function receives another function which you can call when you want to set your control to **touched**.
+This is then reflected by **Angular 2** by adding the correct touched state and classes to the actual element tag in the **DOM**.

 The rest of the code are all internal component stuff!
-Providing function placeholders for the callbacks before they are registered, getter and setter for the data and a function to capture the blur event to mark the component as touched.
+Providing function placeholders for the callbacks before they are registered, a getter and setter for the data and a function to capture the blur event of the internal input to mark the entire component as touched.
 No rocket science there.

 And there you have it!
 Now you can fully integrate your shiny new control with directives like **ngControl** and **ngModel**!

 Go forth and conquer!

+If you want to know more about how to build extremely powerful form controls in **Angular 2**, the
+<a href="https://github.com/angular/material2" target="_blank">Angular Material 2</a> repository is a veritable
+treasure trove of information on the subject.
+If you are willing to dive into the code.